AdobeDocs/campaign-web.en/help/v8/content/generative-image.md

     ![](assets/image-genai-2.png)

-1. Select **[!UICONTROL Upload file]** if you want to add a Marketing brief to give more context to the Content assistant.
+1. Select **[!UICONTROL Upload file]** if you want to add any brand asset which contains content that can provide additional context the Content assistant.

     You can also click **[!UICONTROL Uploaded content]** to find previously updated files.
+Note that the uploaded content is exclusively available for reuse by the current user.

 1. Select the **[!UICONTROL Aspect ratio]** of your asset.
 This determines the width and height of the asset.